-At its May 10, 2012 meeting, the executive committee considered its options for this proposal in light of the proposal's failure to pass a bylaw 7 survey.
-The committee determined it would hold the proposal and consider it further after the U.S. Court of Appeals for the 10th Circuit has issued its opinion in Direct Marketing Association v.
-Barbara Brohl.1
+At its May 10, 2012 meeting, the executive committee determined it would hold this proposal and consider it further after the U.S. Court of Appeals for the 10th Circuit has issued its opinion in Direct Marketing Association v.
+Barbara Brohl.1 That opinion has not yet been issued.

 The Commission model is based on the Colorado sales & use tax notice and reporting statute, which was subject to litigation almost immediately after it was enacted.
 The Direct Marketing Association filed suit in the U.S. District Court for the District of Colorado arguing that the new law violates several state and federal constitutional provisions, including the dormant commerce clause, right to privacy, and right to free speech.
-In 2011, on cross motions for summary judgment arguing only the dormant commerce clause issue, the District Court granted DMA's motion to enjoin Colorado from enforcing the statute.
-Colorado appealed to the 10th Circuit.

-The case is currently in the briefing stage, and MTC has filed as amicus curiae in support of Colorado, arguing that there is no violation of the dormant commerce clause.
+In 2011, on cross motions for summary judgment arguing only the dormant commerce clause issue, the District Court granted DMA's motion to enjoin Colorado from enforcing the statute.2 Colorado appealed to the 10th Circuit.
+Briefing is complete.
+The MTC filed as amicus curiae in support of Colorado, arguing that there is no violation of the dormant commerce clause.
+Oral argument was held October 3, 2012.